 The relevance of the various in-situ or laboratory methods used to determine soils parameters is assessed in the following tables.
 There is a distinction between tests that are commonly used during usual investigations (Table 5.4) and specific tests that should be performed for particular applications (Table 5.5).
 A table is dedicated to tests on rocks (Table 5.6).
 The applicability level of each method is assessed over a 1 to 5 scale, with:

-1 = weak or inappropriate 4 = good
+- 1 = weak or inappropriate

-2 = acceptable for non-critical analyses 5 = very good
+- 2 = acceptable for non-critical analyses

+- 3 = moderately good

+- 4 = good

+- 5 = very good